Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-12-process-monitoring.md

 All this service does is take a web request and print out a message.
 It's not useful in reality, but good for our purposes.
 We just want a service to run and monitor.

-Additionally, I've added the printing of two environmental variables "SECRET_PASSPOHRASE" and "SECRET_TWO".
+Note that the service prints out two environmental variables: "SECRET_PASSPHRASE" and "SECRET_TWO".
 We'll see how we can pass these into a watched process.

 <a name="supervisord"></a>
 ## Supervisord

-Let's check out the package:
+Supervisord is a simple and popular choice for process monitoring.
+Let's check out the package on Ubuntu:

 ```
 $ apt-cache show supervisor